Costa Rica Family Holidays

 Off the beaten track

-Or for a less-visited corner of the country, the rainforest of Boca Tapada in the north is well off the beaten tourist track with easy jungle treks and kayaking on the lake.
-Combine it with a visit to a pineapple farm in Sarapiqui to explore the countryside which most visitors never see, along with rafting, walking and an opportunity to meet the locals.
+Or for a less-visited corner of the country, the rainforest of Boca Tapada in the north is well off the beaten tourist trail, with easy jungle treks and kayaking on the lake.
+Combine it with a visit to a pineapple farm in Sarapiqui to explore the countryside most visitors never see, along with rafting, walking and an opportunity to meet the locals.

 Beaches